Tennessee homeschooling laws and requirements to homeschool in Tennessee. Tennessee homeschooling laws. Ways to homeschool legally within Tennessee.

 Compulsory attendance – Between 6 (on or before August 15) and 17 years of age.

 Standardized testing required in some grades.
 (See below.)

 Four (4) hours a day of instruction for 180 days as district or Church school requires.

 Requirements for Homeschools in Tennessee

 Pursuant to Tenn.
-Code Ann. §49-6-3050, parents in Tennessee may conduct a home school for their own children.
+Code Ann. §49-6-3050, the Tennessee Homeschooling Laws, parents in Tennessee may conduct a home school for their own children.

 Tennessee Code Annotated Section 49-6-3050.
 Home Schools.

 (1) A “home school” is a school conducted or directed by a parent or parents or a legal guardian or guardians for their own children.
 Public school facilities may be used by home school participants with the approval of the principal of the school, but this permissive authority shall not be construed to confer any right upon the participants to use public school facilities.
 If approved, use shall be in accordance with rules established by the local board of education.

 (A) Home schools that teach kindergarten through grade twelve (K-12), where the parents are associated with and where students are enrolled with a church-related school, as defined by § 49-50-801, that are supervised by the church-related school’s director and that administer or offer standardized achievement tests, are exempt from this section.